pirl/pirl-docs/content/development/wallets/_index.en.md

 ---
-title: Development
+title: Wallets
-weight: 9
+weight: 3
-pre: "<b>8. </b>"
+pre: "<b>3. </b>"
 disableToc: true
 ---

-## Updates about development for Pirl
+## Updates about development for PirlWallets

-Updates about development for Pirl can be found on the next pages.
+Updates about development for PirlWallets can be found on the next pages.

 ![](/development/images/Pirl_Energy.gif)